Piscina Felice Scandone: Warm-up area

 A permanent outdoor Olympic-size swimming pool is housed in a tensile structure with retractable sheeting, which architecturally is a tunnel in shape.
 The steel frame tensile structure has structural support in the form of laminated wood, and allows for the expansion and contraction of the roof structure in different temperatures while minimizing the risk of cracking and roof fracture due to excessive heat or cold.
 The retractable sheeting provides protection for facility users from the natural elements and can be retracted to allow for natural lighting.
 Pool dimensions are 50 metres long by 21 metres wide and 2 metres deep.
 A passageway connects the warm-up pool to the main building, joining one of the short, 21 metre, ends of the main pool to a long, 50 metre, side of the warm-up pool.
 During competitions, the warm-up area is used by athletes for warm-up and training.
 Outside of competition, the area is used for training and general usage by the public.

 Operations

 Temporary closures

 In October 2014, the complex temporarily closed due to technical issues.

 Sports teams based at the pool

-Since it opened in 1963, Piscina Felice Scandone has served as the home for water polos clubs CN Posillipo and Canottieri Napoli, and starting in the 2010s it became the base of operations for clubs AS Acquachiara, Rari Nantes Napoli, and Zurich Barbato Cesport.
+Since it opened in 1963, Piscina Felice Scandone has served as the home for water polo clubs CN Posillipo and Canottieri Napoli, and starting in the 2010s it became the base of operations for clubs AS Acquachiara, Rari Nantes Napoli, and Zurich Barbato Cesport.